-A traditional dish in the French Caribbean Islands, Conch Creole, also called Lambi Creole, is a tasty dish loved by many islanders.
+Conch Creole, a traditional dish in the French Caribbean Islands, also called Lambi Creole, is a tasty dish loved by many islanders.

 Conch or Lambi is a large-sized sea snail.
 As of today, the only place you can find a conch farm in Turks and Caicos.

-Conch is a lean seafood that is better enjoyed cooked fresh out of the water.
-When frozen, it loses its elasticity and can be a bit tough to chew if not prepared correctly.
+Conch is a mussel and lean seafood meat that is better enjoyed cooked fresh out of the water.
+When frozen, it loses its elasticity and can be tough to chew if not prepared correctly.

-The conch is usually placed in a pressure cooker for 40 to 50 minutes or cooked on low heat for 1 hour, 30 minutes or 2 hours.
+The conch is usually cooked in a pressure cooker for 40 to 50 minutes or cooked on low heat in a heavy bottom pot for 1 hour, 30 minutes or 2 hours.
 Many people often create a water base seasoned broth or a milky seasoned broth to cook the conch.

 A creole sauce is then created with the tomato sauce.
 Creole sauce is essential to Caribbean Cuisine.

-It is prepared with tomato sauce, tomato paste or fresh tomatoes, fresh herbs and spices.
-Usually, a hot pepper is added for flavor, but it is not necessary.
+It is prepared with tomato sauce, tomato paste or fresh tomatoes, fresh herbs, and spices.
+Usually, hot pepper is added for flavor, but it is not necessary.

 A delightful dish, Conch Creole is widely enjoyed during special days and holidays.

 - 4 garlic cloves

 - 1 bouquet garni thyme, parsley